 Thousands of years ago a man named Job (pronounced jobe) asked God a question . . . and then answered his own question.
 He asked: “If a person dies, shall that person live again?”
 He then stated: “I will wait until my change comes.”
 What change was Job thinking about?
 He was thinking about the change that comes to every human when they die.

 We will all die (except for those people who will be alive when King Jesus returns to consummate his Kingdom on earth).
 You will die.
 I will die.
 We will all die.
 If you don’t believe that . . . well you must be living in a world far, far, away from the real world the rest of us live in.

 I’m going to begin by writing about the biggest change we all face . . . and then work backwards from that big change to other changes in our mortal lives leading up to that big change.

-1 Corinthians 15: 51 and 52 teaches about the Great Change coming when King Jesus will return to earth to usher in his Kingdom:
+1 Corinthians 15: 51 and 52 teaches about the Great Change coming when King Jesus will return to consummate his Heavenly Kingdom on earth:

 “Pay attention!
 I am telling you a previously hidden truth.
 We will not all sleep in death, but we shall all be changed—in a nanosecond, in less time than it takes to blink.
 A trumpet will sound and we will be raised from the dead, free from decay.
 Yes, we shall be changed and transformed.”

 That will be sort of our final change, when we are changed from mortals to immortals, but it’s not really a final change because we will continue to change for many years to come after that event . . . and then beyond those years when we enter into our eternal state of being.

 In the meantime, God wants us to continue to change, grow, and develop in this mortal life before we die or before Jesus returns—whichever occurs first.
 Most changes that need to occur in our lives during this mortal journey are changes in our mind, attitudes, and thought patterns so we see life more and more from God’s point of view and think more and more like Jesus thinks.